-We implement this by combining a neural integrator (to maintain the overall value of T) with a network that calculates the transformation for the current pair of examples.
+We implement this by combining a neural integrator (to maintain the overall value of T) with a network which calculates the T_i for the current pair of examples.
 We present the examples in a top-down row-wise fashion, as that is the general scanning strategy employed by humans as revealed by eye-tracking studies (Carpenter et al., 1990; Vigneau et al., 2006).
-Let us take Fig. 3 as an example and examine how the model induces one of the rules necessary to solve the matrix: "number of objects increases by one." $A_0$ is the vector representation of one circle, and $B_0$ is the vector representation of two circles.
-The network calculates $T_1 = A'0 \otimes B_0$ , which is something like the rule "number of circles increases by one," and that value is stored in the neural integrator.
-In the next step $A_1$ is two circles and $B_1$ is three circles, and the transformation $(A'1 \otimes B_1)$ is again "number of circles increases by one."
-However, in the next step, $A_2$ is one square, $B_2$ is two squares, and the transformation is "number of squares increases by one."
-When this new transformation is added to the neural integrator, "number of objects increases by one" is reinforced (as it is present in all three rules), whereas the specific information (shape) is not.
+Let us again take Figure 1 as an example, and examine how the model induces one of the rules necessary to solve the matrix: "number of objects increases by one".
+A_0 is the vector representation of one square, and B_0 is the vector representation of two triangles (we will omit orientation in this example to keep things simple, but it is treated in exactly the same way).
+The network calculates $T_1 = A'0 \otimes B_0$, which is something like the rule "number of objects increases by one and squares become triangles", and that value is stored in the neural integrator.
+In the next step A_1 is two triangles and B_1 is three circles, and T_2 is "number of objects increases by one and triangles become circles".
+However, when T_2 is added to the neural integrator, "number of objects increases by one" is reinforced (since it was already present) while the other information is not.
 This process continues with the next two rows.
-Thus, we begin with a specific rule, but over time relations that are particular to individual A and B pairs are drowned out by the relation which all the pairs have in common: "number of objects increases by one."
+Thus we begin with a very noisy rule, but over time relations which are particular to individual A and B pairs are drowned out by the relation which all the pairs have in common: "number of objects increases by one".2

 Once this process is complete we have the overall T vector, representing a general rule for the problem.
-Thus, we have accomplished our primary goal: to provide an explanation as to how subjects can inductively generate the rules governing a set of examples.
-We use these rules (T) by applying them to the second-last cell of the Raven's matrix (A) giving us $A \otimes T = B$ , where B is a vector representing what our rules tell us should be in the blank
+Thus we have accomplished our primary goal, to provide an explanation as to how subjects can inductively generate descriptions of the rules governing a set of examples.
+We use these rules by applying them to the second-last cell of the Raven's matrix $A \otimes T$ giving us B, a vector representing what our rules tell us should be in the blank cell.
+We then compare this hypothesis to the eight possible answers and take the most similar (determined by the dot product between the two vectors) as our final answer (see Figures 2 and 3).